Dismissal in the Age of AI: when technology justifies workforce reductions

 December 31 2025

-Dismissal in the Age of AI: When Technology Justifies Workforce Reductions
+Dismissal in the Age of AI: when technology justifies workforce reductions

-By Judgment No. 9135 of 19 November 2025, the Tribunal of Rome confirmed the lawfulness of a dismissal for objective justified reasons (giustificato motivo oggettivo) involving a worker whose duties had been absorbed by the integration of Artificial Intelligence (AI) systems.
+By Judgment No. 9135 of 19 November 2025, the Court of Rome confirmed the lawfulness of a dismissal for objective justified reasons (giustificato motivo oggettivo) involving a worker whose duties had been absorbed by the integration of Artificial Intelligence (AI) systems.
 The ruling clarifies that process automation, coupled with a documented corporate crisis, justifies the suppression of specific job roles when they are no longer functional to the company’s technological core business.

 The decision reaffirms that the duty of repêchage (the obligation to find alternative employment) is not absolute: while the employer must prove that redeployment is impossible, they cannot be compelled to relocate a redundant employee into roles requiring radically different technical skills.
 This judgment highlights that organisational choices aimed at efficiency through AI are not subject to judicial review on their merits (insindacabilità nel merito), provided their authenticity and the causal link to the dismissal are proven.